elcamilet/ssh-connect/README.md

 - **Hierarchical view of SSH servers**:
   - Group and organize your servers by categories (e.g., Development, Production).
-  - View server details like name, user, port, and SSH identity file in configiguration.
+  - View server details like name, user, port, and SSH identity file in configuration file.

 - **Quick server connection**:
   - Connect to a server with a single click from the SSH servers tree.